-57. Treasury risk management is conducted within the framework of the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice 2017 Edition (the CIPFA Code).
+- 68. Treasury risk management is conducted within the framework of the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice 2021 Edition (the CIPFA Code).
 This requires the Council to approve a treasury management strategy before the start of each financial year.
-This report fulfils the Council's legal obligation under the Local

-Government Act 2003 to have regard to the CIPFA Code.
-The strategy is developed as part of the Council's MTFF process.

-- 58. Investments held for service purposes or for commercial profit are considered in a separate report; the 'Investment Strategy'. - 59.
+This report fulfils the Council's legal obligation under the Local Government Act 2003 to have regard to the CIPFA Code.
+The strategy is developed as part of the Council's MTFF process. - 69.
+Investments held for service purposes or for commercial profit are considered in a separate report; the 'Investment Strategy'. - 70.
 The Council, by having significant investments and borrowing, is exposed to financial risks, including the loss of invested funds and the revenue effect of changing interest rates.
 As such treasury management operations are fundamentally concerned with managing risk.
 Whilst there are regulations and controls in place designed to minimise or neutralise risk, some risk exposure remains, due to the nature of managing loan and investment portfolios and cash flow activities.
-Active monitoring of the economic outlook, as well as changes in regulation, is undertaken where it impacts on the Council's treasury management strategy and risk parameters. - 60.
-The major external influences on the Council's Treasury Management Strategy for 2022/23 will be the ongoing impact on the UK from coronavirus, together with higher inflations, the uncertainty of interest rates, and the country's new trading arrangements. - 61.
-On 2 February 2022 the Bank of England (BoE) voted by a majority of 5-4 to increase Bank Rate to 0.5%.
-The MPC voted unanimously for the Bank of England to begin to reduce the stock of UK government bond purchases by ceasing to reinvest maturing assets.
-The Committee also voted unanimously for the Bank of England to begin to reduce the stock of sterling non-financial investment-grade corporate bond purchases by ceasing to reinvest maturing assets and by a programme of corporate bond sales to be completed no earlier than the end of 2023. - 62.
-Looking forward, while there is still the chance of bank losses from bad loans as government and central bank support is removed, the institutions on the Authority's counterparty list are well-capitalised and general credit conditions across the sector are expected to remain benign.
-Duration limits for counterparties on the Authority's lending list are under regular review and will continue to reflect economic conditions and the credit outlook.
+Active monitoring of the economic outlook, as well as changes in regulation, is undertaken where it impacts on the Council's treasury management strategy and risk parameters.